freenas/freenas-docs/userguide/intro.rst

 The `Disk section
 <https://www.freebsd.org/releases/11.2R/hardware.html#disk>`__
-of the FreeBSD Hardware List lists the supported disk controllers.
+of the FreeBSD Hardware List shows supported disk controllers.

 %brand% supports hot pluggable SATA drives when AHCI is enabled in the BIOS.